+Gulf Coast Ecosystem Restoration Council 500 Poydras Street, Suite 1117 New Orleans, LA 70130

+May 19, 2025

-Gulf Coast Ecosystem Restoration Council 500 Poydras Street, Suite 1117 New Orleans, LA 70130 May 14, 2024 Ade Bankole Director, Financial Statement Audits Department of the Treasury Re: Response to the draft OIG Audit Report: Audit of the Gulf Coast Ecosystem Restoration Council's Compliance with PIIA for Fiscal Year 2023 Thank you for the opportunity to review the draft Audit of the Gulf Coast Ecosystem Restoration Council's Compliance with PIIA for Fiscal Year 2023.
-The Council concurs with the OIG's assessment that we fully complied with all PIIA requirements and had no programs identified as susceptible to significant improper payments or designated as high priority.
+Ms. Shiela Michel Acting Director, Financial Statement Audits Department of the Treasury

+Re: Response to the Draft OIG Audit Report: Audit of the Gulf Coast Ecosystem Restoration Council's Compliance with PIIA of 2019 for Fiscal Year 2024

+Thank you for the opportunity to review the draft Audit of the Gulf Coast Ecosystem Restoration Council's Compliance with PIIA of 2019 for Fiscal Year 2024.
+The Council concurs with the OIG's assessment that the Council complied with all PIIA requirements and had no programs identified as susceptible to significant improper payments or designated as high-priority.

 The Council remains dedicated to upholding legal requirements, adhering to OMB guidance, and proactively preventing, reducing, and recovering improper payments within our programs.
 We would like to thank the Office of Inspector General for the professionalism and courtesy demonstrated throughout the audit process.

+Sincerely,

+MARY Digitally signed by MARYWALKER

+WALKER Date: 2025.05.19

+12:13:29 -05'00'

-Sincerely, Digitally signed by MARY WALKER MARY WALKER Date: 2024.05.14 10:56:02 -05'00' Mary S. Walker Executive Director
+Mary S. Walker Executive Director

+Appendix 3: Major Contributors to This Report

-Shiela Michel, Audit Manager Rufus Etienne, Auditor Adam Bradley, Auditor Steven Bitz, Auditor Wendy Skinner, Auditor Adrianne Gilbert, Referencer
+Shiela Michel, Audit Manager/Acting Audit Director Rufus Etienne, Auditor Adam Bradley, Auditor Steven Bitz, Auditor Wendy Skinner, Auditor Gerald Kelly, Auditor Lawrence Delva-Gonzalez, Referencer